-9 Delivery Patterns

-Mode(s) of Study Locatio Location(s) of Study Duration of Study Code(s)

-Full-tir me City Centre 4 years US0890F
+9 Delivery Patterns Mode(s) of Study Location(s) of Study Duration of Study Code(s) Full-time City Centre 3 years US0890 Professional Placement Year City Centre 4 years US1332

-10 Entry Requirements Home: 80 UCAS tariff points.
+10 Entry Requirements Home: Iome: 112 UCAS tariff points.
 GCSE English Language or English Literature and GCSE Maths at grade C/4 or above.
 EU: IELTS: 6.0 overall with no less than 5.5 in each band International: IELTS: 6.0 overall with no less than 5.5 in each band Access: Pass with 60 credits overall.
 At least 45 credits at Level 3.
 Arts, Media and Publishing subjects preferred but other subjects also considered.

-11 Course Aims The aims of the course are to: introduce learners to core skills, knowledge, concepts and scholarly debates required to both operate in, engage with and shape the advancement of the sports journalism industry. nurture and support independent, innovative, passionate and creative reporters wanting to tell a diverse range of stories and offer a voice to under-represented sports and examine disruptive/digital platforms, tools and emerging technological innovations which will allow learners to explore branding/entrepreneurial opportunities at a range of levels with both traditional and alternative outlets. offers opportunities to apply practical mobile reporting skills in a real-world environment for all platforms including TV, radio, print and digital platforms. equip students with an understanding of the role of journalism within the industry and society more widely. ensure graduates are prepared for the future of journalism and emerge equipped to work in this dynamic sector.

-and challenges the wider sports industry.
+11 Course Aims

+The aims of the course are to:

+introduce learners to core skills, knowledge, concepts and scholarly debates required to both operate in, engage with and shape the advancement of the sports journalism industry.

+- nurture and support independent, innovative, passionate and creative reporters wanting • to tell a diverse range of stories and offer a voice to under-represented sports and communities. - examine disruptive/digital platforms, tools and emerging technological innovations which will allow learners to explore branding/entrepreneurial opportunities at a range of levels with both traditional and alternative outlets. - offers opportunities to apply practical mobile reporting skills in a real-world environment for all platforms including TV, radio, print and digital platforms. - equip students with an understanding of the role of journalism within the industry and society more widely. - ensure graduates are prepared for the future of journalism and emerge equipped to work in this dynamic sector. - develop an understanding of the way in which sports journalism engages with, informs and challenges the wider sports industry.